utilisateur387/portfolio-v2/README.md

 ### Portfolio

-I'm using React to build my porfolio and load all project related data dynamically.
+Using React to build my porfolio by loading all project related data dynamically.